Skip to main content

 Phytoplankton are key drivers of ocean biogeochemical cycling and form the base of the marine food web.
 I am using RNA-Seq to explore how the model diatom Thalassiosira pseudonana differentially allocates photosynthetic energy under different light-mediated growth rates.
 A better understanding of these organisms’ metabolic strategies may lead to more refined climate change models and increase the feasibility of metabolic engineering for production of biofuels and other natural products.

-Worked with Dr. Halsey.
+Advisor: Dr. Kimberly Halsey.

 Dr. Aimee Reed